emqx/emqx-docs/en_US/modules/mongo_authentication.md

 ## Superuser

-When performing ACL authentication, EMQX will use the current client information to fill and execute the super user query configured by the user to check whether the client is a super user.
-When the client is a super user, ACL query will be skipped.
+When performing ACL authentication, EMQX will use the current client information to fill and execute the superuser query configured by the user to check whether the client is a superuser.
+When the client is a superuser, ACL query will be skipped.
 Multiple conditions of the same selector use MongoDB and query in the actual query:

 ```